 In September, 2007 Gareth Bale and Emmanuel Adebayor played for Tottenham and Arsenal respectively in the north London derby at White Hart Lane.
-Five and a half years later, they both played in Sunday’s encounter but were wearing the white shirt of Tottenham.Bale who was 18 years of age had recently joined Tottenham from Southampton for a fee of £5 million and was making his home debut against Arsenal in 2007.
+Five and a half years later, they both played in Sunday’s encounter but were wearing the white shirt of Tottenham.Bale who was 18 years of age had recently joined Tottenham from Southampton for a fee of £5 million and was making his home debut against Arsenal in 2007, having made his first appearance as a substitute against Manchester United at Old Trafford a fortnight earlier.
 It was to be a season for finding his feet in the Premier League but it was to be curtailed by injury in December, missing the rest of the season.
 Adebayor had been with Arsenal for over eighteen months and was a ‘star ‘ in a team which included Cesc Fabregas and Robin van Persie.
 He had scored 16 goals in 57 appearances for Arsenal but season 2007 – 08 was to prove to be a ‘big’ year for him as he went on to score 30 goals in all competitions.

 The derby saw Bale make an immediate impact and endear himself to the Tottenham fans with a goal from a free-kick after 15 minutes to put Spurs ahead.
 Tottenham held their lead until the final 25 minutes when running out of steam, their tormentor-in-chief at that time, Adebayor, scored two of the three goals which saw Spurs lose 3 – 1.